How Much Do You Need for Retirement if You Will Live to Be 100?

 - You are social and engaged in your community.

 Some people use life expectancy calculators to try to determine how long they will live.
-While there is absolutely no guarantee of accuracy, here are some of the most respected calculators:
+While there is absolutely no guarantee of accuracy, check out the best life expectancy calculators.

 How Much Do You Need if You Do Live to Be 100?